EthanCouchBSU/cs495-baseline-EthanCouch/ai_usage.md

-I used AI to help create the unit tests, as had not used python in a while, and needed to be able to unrandomize the random factor to be able to properly test inputs.
-It was used for the patching feature of the tests.
+I used ChatGPT (or whichever you used) to:
+- create the random patching for the unit tests.

+What I did myself:
+- Method createion and unit test creation

+Verification:
+-